AHP15/Abdessittir.github/README.md

 * Webhint/Stylelint

 ## Getting Started

+This is the setup and the first part of the project which includes the toolbar and the headline.
 To get a local copy up and running follow these simple example steps.

 ## Prerequisites